digiltd/oh-rtd-test/Samples-Tricks.md

 Put them in this Directory: /opt/openhab/etc/sipcalls/

-Create a “Script” with your favourite Text Editor (like nano, vi and so on) for each Event you want to cover.
+Create a "Script" with your favourite Text Editor (like nano, vi and so on) for each Event you want to cover.

 **Example:**